Ravindra-sys/Ravindra-sys/README.md

-- 👋 Hi, I’m @Ravindra-sys
+- 👋 Hi, I’m Ravindra meena
 - 👀 I’m interested in code
 - 🌱 I’m currently learning DSA
 - 💞️ I’m looking to collaborate on web development and DSA and java developer